The Evolutionary Dynamics of Modern Dating: ENM, Boy Sober, and Gendered Strategies

 Where Conflict Arises

-Men often prioritize autonomy and admiration, while women often prioritize emotional security and depth.
+Men often prioritize autonomy and respect, while women often prioritize emotional security and depth.

 If men feel controlled, they may withdraw.